gszhangwei/structured-prompts-driven-development/README.md

-# Structured Prompts for Architecture Development
+# Structured Prompts for Development

 This repository contains structured templates for developing applications using different architectural patterns.
 Currently, it includes templates for Three-Tier Architecture of the Backend, with plans to add Hexagonal Architecture and Frontend Development templates in the future.